Lasseter, Pixar co-founder, to step down at end of year

 - Trump crosses a fateful line on trade and everything's at risk | Jon Talton

-- Valve says it will allow all games in its Steam store, no matter how controversial

-The 61-year-old Lasseter, easily recognizable for his bright Hawaiian shirts, is the highest-ranking Hollywood executive to be toppled in the wake of the #MeToo movement.
-A pioneer in digital animation, he has been a creative force behind every Pixar release as well as Disney hits like “Frozen,” ”Moana” and “Zootopia.”
+The 61-year-old Lasseter, easily recognizable for his bright Hawaiian shirts, is the highest-ranking Hollywood executive to be toppled in the wake of the #MeToo movement that followed Harvey Weinstein’s downfall in October.
+A pioneer in digital animation, Lasseter has been a creative force behind every Pixar release as well as Disney hits like “Frozen,” ”Moana” and “Zootopia.”
 Lasseter directed Pixar’s breakthrough feature “Toy Story” as well as it first sequel, “Toy Story 2”

 After Disney acquired Pixar in 2006, Lasseter was named chief creative officer of Pixar as well as Disney Animation.
 Under Lasseter, the previously flagging animation studio was reborn through both Pixar and Disney releases that have amassed billions in box office and a string of Oscars.